About Access and Disability Services (ADS)

 - Test Readers and Private Testing

 We provide test readers and private testing in the Access and Disability Services area.
-Make an appointment at least one week in advance by leaving a voicemail at (815) 479-7548 with the following information:
+Make an appointment 24 hours in advance through Registerblast.

 As an additional service, we provide tutoring.
 Tutors offer weekly appointments for many MCC courses but we cannot guarantee tutoring for all classes.
 You may request academic tutoring and Academic Support Coaching at the beginning of each semester by submitting a Tutoring Request Form.
 If you request tutoring, you'll be expected to attend weekly meetings with your tutor.
 Reach tutors at (815) 479-7639.